IE6, IE7 & IE8, meet VMWare Fusion

 Installation

-Installing IE7 on the newly created Virtual Machine
+Installing IE7 on the newly created Virtual Machine.

-You can now happily leave it here, and just create multiple copies of the VM to install the different versions of IE you wish to compatibility test to.
-I personally like to use a method I picked up from this blog post ‘How I use VMWare Fusion and Snapshots’.
-Using this method you go through the process of making an initial snapshot of your Windows XP installation with IE6 installed, then install IE7 and snapshotting the VM state again, and lastly snapshotting the VM with IE8 on.
-This method saves on disk space, and allows you to quickly switch between stable builds of each of the browsers you want to test on.
+You can now happily leave it here, and simply create multiple copies of the VM to install the different versions of IE that you wish to test for compatibility.
+I personally like to use a method I picked up from this blog post, How I use VMWare Fusion and Snapshots.
+Using this method, you go through the process of making an initial snapshot of your Windows XP installation with IE6 installed, then installing IE7 and snapshotting the VM state again, and lastly snapshotting the VM with IE8 installed.
+This method saves disk space and allows you to quickly switch between stable builds of each of the browsers on which you want to test.

 Update